leofukui/neta/README.md

 **(Your Pocket AI Bridge, Built with Python & Shenanigans)**

 Ever wish you could just ping your favorite AI assistant directly from WhatsApp, perhaps even send it a picture you just snapped with your fancy smart glasses?
 Neta is here to make that happen!

-This Python application connects WhatsApp Web to various AI platforms (ChatGPT, Claude, Gemini, Perplexity, Grok) using UI automation or API integration.
+This Python application connects WhatsApp Web using UI automation to various AI platforms (ChatGPT, Claude, Gemini, Perplexity, Grok) with API integration.
 It automatically grabs messages and images from your designated WhatsApp chats, sends them to the corresponding AI, and brings back the response.